 - Instance type: Instances are available in varying combinations of CPU, memory, storage and networking capacity.
 For example, m4.2xlarge.

 - Platform description: Operating system, such as Linux/UNIX, Microsoft Windows Server, and Microsoft SQL Server

 - Tenancy: Default tenancy lets you share the same virtual server without having to interact with others.
 Dedicated tenancy allows you to run instances on servers specific to your account, for use cases like security and compliance.

 - Availability Zone (optional): You purchase an RI to use in a selected Availability Zone.
 When an Availability Zone is not specified, the RI discount will apply to a running instance of any size (within the same family) in the region.

-EC2 Reserved Instances by type and size
+AWS EC2 Reserved Instances by Type and Size

 Please review our earlier article to identify the right type and size for your needs.
 Current generation Reserved Instance types, such as r5, c5 and m5, provide higher performance at lower cost than older generation instances.
 We recommend that you launch new instances with current generation types and upgrade them to newer types when they become available.

 RI Offering Classes – Standard vs. Convertible Reserved Instances

 You can choose between Standard and Convertible RIs for your application needs: